| WHEN

 - first breast milk with protection against infection and disease,

-the babys digestion and bowels are stimulated,
+the babys digestion and bowels are stimulated, and sucking

 difficulties can be avoided.
 If delivery is by a caesarean, breastfeeding